Woman using a red light therapy wand for skincare at home

 From the makers of the famous Theragun massage devices comes this 8-in-1 facial tool that combines red light therapy with microcurrent, percussive massage, and more.
 If you want a device that does everything, this is it.

-Best For: Tech lovers who want multiple treatments in one premium device and don’t mind paying for quality
+Best For: Those after multiple treatments in one premium device and don’t mind paying for quality

 Users love the variety of treatments available and report that it feels like having multiple spa tools in one device.
 The app guidance is particularly helpful for beginners who aren’t sure how to use all the different modes.
 The main drawbacks are the higher price point and the fact that it’s larger than traditional wands, which some find less convenient for precise facial work.

-4. Best Multiple LED Wavelengths – Medicube Age-R Booster Pro
+6. Best for Glass Skin – Medicube Age-R Booster Pro

 This Korean beauty device has taken social media by storm, and it’s not just hype—the Age-R Booster Pro offers six different treatment modes including multiple LED wavelengths, microcurrent, and a unique “air shot” exfoliation mode.